 Founded in 1955 as a division of General Dynamics, General Atomics is now a privately owned technology company headquartered in San Diego, California.
 With more than 20 locations worldwide, General Atomics and its affiliated companies develop and manufacture a variety of high-technology products for commercial and government applications.
 General Atomics and its affiliates supply services ranging from research in magnetic fusion and inertial fusion energy, to defense programs, high-power lasers, UWB communications and manufacturing of the Predator series of unmanned aerial vehicles.

-Some examples of how the SRB is currently being implemented:
+Some examples of how Nirvana has been implemented:

 - Aerospace agency managing terabytes of satellite data and imagery